brockhbittner/brockhbittner/README.md

-## Hello, I'm Brock, an IT Support Specialist.
-Welcome to my page!
+## Hello, I'm Brock, an IT Support Specialist!

 ### Projects I have completed: